edgarcosta/endomorphisms/examples/corpus/README.md

 leave *fewer* primes in the intersection.
 An intersection over fewer primes is larger, so the centers and total dimension can grow.

-This is not a bug in the Magma port.
-The Magma is a faithful translation of the Sage, which does the same thing; do not "fix" the intrinsic on the strength of this note.
+The eta reset and resulting non-monotonicity are inherited from the Sage implementation.
+Do not change the intrinsic on the strength of this note.

 Three genus-3 curves in this corpus show it directly, all three with the true answer `RR,RR,RR` (dimension 3):